drakkan/sftpgo/README.md

 ## Release Cadence

 SFTPGo releases are feature-driven, we don't have a fixed time based schedule.
-As a rough estimate, you can expect 1 or 2 new releases per year.
+As a rough estimate, you can expect 1 or 2 new major releases per year and several bug fix releases.

 ## Acknowledgements